Voices, Speech category, VoiceOver Utility on Mac

 To set voices and options for specific items, such as status or attributes, click the Additional options button .

-Add a language, then choose and customise the voice you want VoiceOver to use when reading in that language.
+Add a language, then choose and customize the voice you want VoiceOver to use when reading in that language.

 If VoiceOver detects that a language has been associated with text that it’s reading, it automatically switches to another voice and reads the text in that language.